 Heaviest satellite launched by EUMETSAT (European Organization For The Exploitation Of Meteorological Satellites) into space at 2,300 kg

-Delivered via Rokot (launch vehicle) from Plesetsk Cosmodrome, it was launched into space on 16 February 2016 and orbits the Earth as a sun-synchronous LEO satellite.
+A sun-synchronous LEO satellite, it was launched into space using Rokot as the launch vehicle from Plesetsk Cosmodrome on 16 February 2016.
 Sentinel 3A was constructed by Thales Alenia Space (France).

 Designated with COSPAR ID 2016-011A and NORAD ID 41335, Sentinel 3A is designed to operate in space for a lifetime of 7 years.
 It has a launch mass of 2,300 kg and dry mass of 2,146 kg.

-With an orbital eccentricity of 1.39E-04, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 802km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 804km.
-It takes 101 minutes to orbit the Earth at an inclination of 99 degrees to the equatorial plane of the Earth.
+Taking 101 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 802km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 804km.
+The eccentricity of the orbit is 1.39E-04 and it orbits at an inclination of 99 degrees to the equatorial plane of the Earth.

 Heaviest satellite launched by Gonets Satcom into space at 280 kg

-Operated by Gonets Satcom of Russia, Gonets M-26 is a commercial satellite launched for the purpose of communications.
+Gonets M-26 is a commercial satellite operated by Gonets Satcom (Russia) for the purpose of communications.

 Get more insights from these satellite datasets

 Full datasets: All satellites by launch date | The Heaviest Satellites That Are Launched to Space

 By Use Type: Civil-use satellites | Commercial satellites | Government satellites | Military satellites

 By Country: USA | UK | France | Germany | Japan | China | Russia | Australia | Canada